Special offer

 Read our editorial guidelines

 You may choose to pay your employees overtime pay when they work extra hours.
-Employers are not usually required to pay employees for the overtime hours they work above the average weekly maximum of 48 hours averaged over 17 weeks unless it’s contractually agreed.
+In many workplaces, overtime pay depends on what’s outlined in the employment contract.
+Organisations may also refer to government guidance for information on working time limits and pay considerations.
 As an employer, it’s important to know how to calculate overtime pay if there is a need for your employees to work extra hours.

 Ready to get started?